civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Known bugs:

 - When you start a new game from a running game than the game put the new game screen in the middle but does not paint the rest of the screen black so that you left with what was on the screen before.
 However, this does not disturb the function.
 - The map on the Gaia Controller does not show the coverage over sea.

-On Windows:
+On Windows DirectX build only:
 - The new shield that indicates in the control panel that more than one unit is on a tile does not display the number of units.
+- The chat window has some problems selecting text with the mouse.

 On Linux:
-Keyboard issues, at least with a German keyboard.
-- The apostrope key (') to open the chat window does not work.
-Yo can open the chat window via the menu.
-- The secondary enter key on the num pad does not work.
-Instead use the primary big enter key.
+- MP is broken
+- Slecting words in text field via double click treat language specific characters as non word characters.

 The Great History: In case you are interested, here are the previous playtest threads on Apolyton: http://apolyton.net/forums/showthread.php?t=103817 "PROJECT: Playtest"